HugoHasenbein/redmine_attribute_quickies/README.md

   * start date
   * due date

 **Important Notice:**: the only way to set/change attribute changers is to copy the attribute changes from an existing issue.
-After copying the existing issue may be deleted, closed or deleted.
+After copying the existing issue may be changed, closed or deleted.

 To copy last issue changes from an existing issue search the issue by subject or ID in the Issue-template field.
 Then press *Copy*.
 If a description change is detected you are provided with a drop down list.
 It lets you choose if the description change should be prepended, appended or if the new description should replace the description of the issue, on which Attribute-Quicky is applied with one click in the issue context menue.